dauer/tools-r-us/qemu/README.md

 The script `./runKubuntu.sh` starts our virtualized Kubuntu image with the folder `./shared` mountet from the host into the virtual machine.

-### Run Kubuntu with a CDRom mountet
+### Run Kubuntu with a CD-Rom mountet

-Another quick way to get access to files from the host machine in the guest OS is to mount a CDRom.
+Another quick way to get access to files from the host machine in the guest OS is to mount a CD-Rom.
 You can use the script `./runKubuntuCD.sh` for that.

 The script requires an ISO file named `./cd.iso` to exist, this can be created with the `./mkISO.sh` script.
 That script builds a Joliet CD image containing the